 COMEY: I thought I just witnessed an effort to take advantage of a very sick man who did not have the powers of the attorney general because they had been transferred to me.

 COMEY: The program was reauthorized without us, without a signature from the Department of Justice attesting as to its legality.
 And I prepared a letter of resignation, intending to resign the next day, Friday, March the 12th.

 SHAPIRO: Comey said others at the Justice Department were prepared to resign too: office heads, chiefs of staff, and even FBI Director Robert Mueller.
 The FBI yesterday would not comment.
 Ashcroft's chief of staff begged Comey to wait a few days until Ashcroft was well enough to resign with everyone else.
 In the end, no one resigned that week.
 Comey and Mueller went to the White House.

 COMEY: I met with the president first; then Director Mueller did.
 And it was Director Mueller who carried to me the president's direction to do what the Department of Justice thinks is right to get this where the department believes it ought to be.

 SHAPIRO: The Justice Department changed the program and it went ahead.
 The White House would not comment on internal deliberations.
 After Comey told his story, the committee's top Republican, Arlen Specter of Pennsylvania, compared the incident to another famous Justice Department crisis from the Nixon years.

-Senator ARLEN SPECTER (Republican, Pennsylvania): It has some characteristics of the Saturday Night Massacre, when other officials stood up and they had to be fired.
+ARLEN SPECTER: It has some characteristics of the Saturday Night Massacre, when other officials stood up and they had to be fired.

 SHAPIRO: Almost all of the Justice Department officials involved in the dispute over the spying program have left government work; so has White House Chief of Staff Andy Card.
 Alberto Gonzales is now Attorney General.